sbl-sdsc/mmtf-spark/docs/WindowInstallation.md

 # Installation on Windows

 The following libraries and tools are required to install mmtf-spark.
 If you do not have these tool installed, follow the instructions below.
+This installation guide assumes you install into your home directory C:\Users\USER_NAME.

 ## Prerequisites